Douglas (footballer, born August 1990)

-Douglas Pereira dos Santos (born 6 August 1990), simply known as Douglas ([ˈdowɡlɐs]), is a Brazilian professional footballer who last played as a right-back for Beşiktaş.
+Douglas Pereira dos Santos (born 6 August 1990), simply known as Douglas ([ˈdowɡlɐs]), is a Brazilian former professional footballer who played as a right-back.

 Club career

 Goiás

 Born in Monte Alegre de Goiás, Douglas joined Goiás' youth setup in 2002, aged 12, and was promoted to the first-team in 2009, mainly as a backup to Vítor.
 He made his professional – and Série A – debut on 20 June 2009, coming on as a late substitute in a 2–2 away draw against Grêmio.

 Douglas was handed his first start on 15 July, in a 0–2 home loss against Avaí.
 He finished the campaign with 14 appearances (seven starts, 741 minutes of action), as his side finished ninth.

 In 2010, after Victor's departure to Palmeiras, Douglas became the club's first-choice, appearing in 24 matches but being relegated.
 He scored his first professional goal on 15 July 2011, netting the last of a 4–1 home routing over Vitória for the Série B championship.

 Douglas finished the season with 26 appearances, scoring five goals as the Esmeraldino finished in the 11th place.